Skip to Content

 And be sure to return the rental car with a full tank of gas.
 You don’t want the sticker shock that comes if the rental company has to fill up the car at the end of your rental.

-How to plan a Hawaii vacation without a car
+How to plan a Hawaii visit without a car

 Visitors sunbathing and swimming on Waikiki Beach in Honolulu